617C Hamilton Hall

 Dimitris Antoniou (D.Phil., University of Oxford, 2011) studied theology at the University of Athens, anthropology at Princeton, and oriental studies at Oxford.
 Before joining the Program in Hellenic Studies, he was Faculty Research Fellow at Oxford, Hannah Seeger Davis Fellow at Princeton, and National Bank of Greece Fellow at LSE.

 His research draws on anthropological and historical approaches to examine state operation and the making of public history in Greece.
 In particular, Dimitris studies unrealized government initiatives and failed architectural projects.
-His monograph, The Mosque That Wasn’t There: An Ethnography of Political Imagination in Contemporary Greece (forthcoming, University of Pennsylvania Press), explores the state’s failure to construct a mosque, while his latest article, “Unthinkable Histories,” traces the history of an unbuilt church known as the Nation’s Vow and the prominent place it occupies in public memory of the Greek military regime.
+His monograph, The Mosque That Wasn’t There: Islam and the Politics of Imagination in Contemporary Greece (forthcoming, University of Pennsylvania Press), explores the state’s failure to construct a mosque.
+Recent articles examine spatial absence and encounters with the unthinkable in the scholarly investigations of Greece’s dictatorial past.
+Dimitris is co-director of Columbia Summer in Greece: Athens Curatorial Project and curator of the Columbia University Libraries special collection Greek Underground Press.

 “Unthinkable Histories: The Nation’s Vow and the Making of the Past in Greece.”
 Journal of Modern Greek Studies 34(1): 131-160, 2016.